 I quickly pulled my money and paid the penalty.
 In the process, I learned three important lessons:

-Zach Blattner’s previous blogs include Land Grab and Five Tips for a Better Trip.
+Zach Blattner’s previous articles include Land Grab and Five Trip Tips.
 Zach is a former teacher and school leader who now teaches teachers across the Philly/Camden region as a faculty member at Relay GSE.
 He is a self-taught finance nerd who dispenses advice to his wife, friends, family and anyone else willing to listen.